ros2/ros2_documentation/source/How-To-Guides/Installation-Troubleshooting.rst

 Anaconda Python Conflict
 ^^^^^^^^^^^^^^^^^^^^^^^^

-``conda`` does not play nice with ROS2.
-To fix this make sure your ``PATH`` environment variable does not have any conda paths in it.
+``conda`` does not work in conjunction with ROS 2.
+Make sure that your ``PATH`` environment variable does not have any conda paths in it.
 You may have to check your `.bashrc` for this line and comment it out.

 .. code-block:: bash
    export PATH="/home/foo/miniconda3/bin:$PATH"